 This project was for a brave little boy who had Spina Bifida, a type of birth defect occurring when the bones of the spine don’t form properly around a baby’s spinal cord.

-The little boy’s Operational Therapist suggested the use of a mini wheelchair since he would require the use of a wheelchair in the future.
+The little boy’s Occupational Therapist suggested the use of a mini wheelchair since he would require the use of a wheelchair in the future.